 The right to record the registration with the U.S. Customs and Border Protection Service to block counterfeits and infringing products at the port of entry; and

-The ability to use the registration as a basis to obtain registration in foreign countries.
+The ability to use registration as a basis to obtain registration in foreign countries.

-A federal trademark registration also helps with the recovery of domain names that have been pirated.
-In addition, a registration can be used as collateral for securing loans.
+Federal trademark registration also helps with the recovery of domain names that have been pirated.
+In addition, registration can be used as collateral for securing loans.

 The lawyers at Trademarkology provide online trademark registration services backed by the experience and service of one of the nation's oldest law firms.
-Click here to begin the process of protecting your brand name with a federally registered trademark.
+Begin the process of protecting your brand name with a federally registered trademark.